-Speaking of oil there was always a nice supply of heart-healthy oils while we camped along the Kolpa.
+Speaking of oil, there was always an excellent supply of heart-healthy fats while we camped along the Kolpa.
 Most of our oils were cold pressed from the local producer Oljarna Perčarič.
 The oil mill produces a wide range of oils all from healthy organic products.
-However, the star of the show was their award winning walnut oil, that was simply delicious and had a slew of uses such as
+However, the star of the show was their award-winning walnut oil, that was simply delicious and had a slew of uses such as

 Inspired to see more of Slovenia?
-Check out the 10 most beautiful places to see in the country!
+Check out the ten most beautiful places to see in the country!

 You’re The Apple Of My Eye